 Getting involved locally – as local representatives, councillors have responsibilities towards their constituents and local organisations.
 These responsibilities and duties often depend on what the councillor wants to achieve and how much time is available.

-Harden Parish Council comprises 7 members plus a Clerk & Responsible Financial Officer, who is paid a salary for undertaking his duties.
-The current members were elected uncontested in May 2019 and as there were only 6 nominations for 7 positions, there is a vacancy that can be filled by co-option.
+Harden Village Council comprises 7 members plus a Clerk & Responsible Financial Officer, who is paid a salary for undertaking his duties.
+The current members were elected uncontested in May 2019.
+Following the resignation of Cllr Macdonald, there is a vacancy that can now be filled by co-option.

 The members of the Council elect annually a Chairman, currently Gerwyn Bryan, and a Vice Chairman, currently Kay Kirkham.

 The Council meets on a monthly basis, usually on the second Thursday of the month.
-The meeting starts at 7.15, lasts about an hour and a half and is held in the Memorial Hall.
+The meeting starts at 7.15, lasts about an hour and a half and is currently held online.
 In addition, further meetings are sometimes called, usually to deal with projects e.g. allotments or topical issues of the day.

 Individual Councillors can also undertake specific tasks in respect of part of the Council’s duties.
 For example, one Councillor leads on planning matters, others act as liaison with other groups, such as the Neighbourhood Services, Police and Parish Council Liaison group.
 This doesn’t necessarily mean that the co-opted member will take on extra duties, as the Council tries to match activities with particular interests, as well as taking account of time availability.
 By and large outside of the monthly meeting the time commitment to the role is not significant.

-Harden Parish Council – Priorities, Objectives and Approach
+Harden Village Council – Priorities, Objectives and Approach

-The following gives a flavour of the work being taken forward by Harden Parish Council: –
+The following gives a flavour of the work being taken forward by Harden Village Council: –

-Neighbourhood Development Plan – The Council is working with appointed planning consultants and volunteer residents on a Neighbourhood Plan for the Parish, which will take 18 to 24 months to complete (more details here).
+Neighbourhood Development Plan – The Council is working with appointed planning consultants and volunteer residents on a Neighbourhood Plan for Harden.

-The Parish Council sees this as a very important development in shaping Harden over the next 20 years in terms of housing, land development and other related economic activities.
-A Project Team is shortly going to be formed which will comprise members of the Council plus other co-opted Parishioners who wish to get involved in the detailed preparation of the Plan.
-This activity will involve some additional meetings.
+The Village Council sees this as a very important development in shaping Harden over the next 20 years in terms of housing, land development and other related economic activities.
+A Project Team comprising members of the Council plus other co-opted residents have been taking this work forward and are shortly to commence a formal consultation with residents on the draft plan.

-Parish Plan – The Harden Parish Plan provided a clear basis for guiding the Council in its approach to the range of issues and policies facing Harden.
-The Parish Council has managed an online and paper based questionnaire to inform a revised Parish Plan, work that we envisage running in parallel with Neighbourhood Planning, with the assistance of our appointed consultant.
+Parish Plan – The Harden Village Plan provided a clear basis for guiding the Council in its approach to the range of issues and policies facing Harden.
+The Council has managed an online and paper based questionnaire to inform a revised Plan, work that we envisage running in parallel with Neighbourhood Planning, with the assistance of our appointed consultant.

-Services – Many of the services provided to the Parish are undertaken by other providers, so the Council will do its utmost to ensure that these services are continued and provided effectively.
+Services – Many of the services provided in Harden are undertaken by other providers, so the Council will do its utmost to ensure that these services are continued and provided effectively.
 In particular, this will involve close liaison with Bradford Council’s Ward Councillors and key members of Bradford Council, for example in Planning and Highways.

-Making Harden’s views known – The Council will make every attempt to ensure that the views of the Parish are known and heard, as far as possible, with the objective of influencing important decisions concerning provision of services and policy decisions taken by others.
+Making Harden’s views known – The Council will make every attempt to ensure that the residents views are known and heard, as far as possible, with the objective of influencing important decisions concerning provision of services and policy decisions taken by others.
 This includes the key area of planning policy, land allocations for new housing and infrastructure improvements.

 The National Association of Local Councils (NALC) produces an essential guide for local councillors.
 The guide is a resource primarily aimed at new councillors but also can be for those thinking about becoming a local councillor.
-You can download a copy here (PDF, 799 KB).
+You can download a copy here.

 For any further enquiries or questions please contact the Chairman, Gerwyn Bryan or the Clerk, Ken Eastwood, or any member of the Council.
 Contact details for members are here and the Clerk’s can be found on the contact page.